How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Your graph or chart will now be added to your ‘Visualizer Library’ section …
+Your new graph or chart will be added to the ‘Visualizer Library’ section …

-Note that each element is given a unique ID displayed as a shortcode.
-As you will see in a moment, this allows you to add charts and graphs to your pages and posts very easily …
+Note that every element is given a unique ID displayed in a shortcode.
+As you will see in a moment, this lets you easily embed graphs and charts into your content …

-After an element has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …
+After an element has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

-After creating a new chart or graph and adding it to the Visualizer Library, adding it to posts or pages is really simple.
+After you’ve created a new chart or graph and added it to Visualizer, adding it to posts and pages is very simple.

 First, create a new post or page (or open an existing one) …